ibratabian17/YouLyPlus/readme.md

 ### 🌐 Translation & Romanization

 -   **Instant Translation:** Translate lyrics on the fly using **Google Translate** or the powerful **Gemini AI** (need API KEY).
 -   **Romanization:** See lyrics written in the familiar English alphabet, even for languages that use different writing systems (like Japanese, Korean, or Russian).
+(Only for some songs, if it doesn't exist, it will use lyrics-on-the-fly romanization)
 -   **Full Gemini AI Control:** For advanced users, you can connect your own Gemini AI account, choose different AI settings, and even create your own instructions for how translations should work.

 ### 🎨 Appearance & Customization